This is the "Home" page of the "Louisa May Alcott: The Woman Behind Little Women" guide.

 Louisa May Alcott: A Series of Programs

 San Jose State University's Dr. Martin Luther King, Jr. Library is proud to sponsor a series of programs in spring and fall 2011 that explore the life of Louisa May Alcott, one of the most famous Americans of the 19th century.
-The King Library is one of 30 libraries across the U.S. that have received funding for programs that feature Louisa May Alcott: The Woman Behind Little Women, a documentary film co-produced by Nancy Porter Productions, Inc. and Thirteen/WNET New York’s American Masters, and a biography of the same name written by Harriet Reisen.
+The King Library is one of 30 libraries across the U.S. that have received funding for programs from the American Library Association and the National Endowment for the Humanities that feature Louisa May Alcott: The Woman Behind Little Women, a documentary film co-produced by Nancy Porter Productions, Inc. and Thirteen/WNET New York’s American Masters, and a biography of the same name written by Harriet Reisen.

 This guide includes information about the events organized by the King Library, as well as further resources that individuals can use to explore the fascinating life of Alcott.